ceph/ceph/doc/rados/operations/monitoring.rst

 - **OBJECTS:** The notional number of objects stored per pool.

 .. note:: The numbers in the **POOLS** section are notional.
-They are not inclusive of the number of replicas, shapshots or clones.
+They are not inclusive of the number of replicas, snapshots or clones.
 As a result, the sum of the **USED** and **%USED** amounts will not add up to the **RAW USED** and **%RAW USED** amounts in the **GLOBAL** section of the output.